theboxer/px/README.md

 Run scripts with `px SCRIPT_NAME`.

+## Installation

+- Download archive for your platform from the [latest release](https://github.com/theboxer/px/releases/latest)
+- Symlink it to `/usr/local/bin` or your favourite alternative

+### Mac OS

+When running it for the first time, it'll show an error message.
+You'll have to enable the `px` from `System Settings` -> `Privacy & Security` -> Near bottom, you'll see `Allow px`.

 ## Defining user scripts

 - In a project's root create a config file `px.json` or `px.toml`